awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-fms-policy.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ExcludeMap`  <a name="cfn-fms-policy-excludemap"></a>
-Specifies the AWS account IDs and AWS Organizations organizational units \(OUs\) to exclude from the policy\.
-Specifying an OU is the equivalent of specifying all accounts in the OU and in any of its child OUs, including any child OUs and accounts that are added at a later time\.
+Specifies the AWS account IDs to exclude from the policy\.
 You can specify inclusions or exclusions, but not both\.
 If you specify an `IncludeMap`, AWS Firewall Manager applies the policy to all accounts specified by the `IncludeMap`, and does not evaluate any `ExcludeMap` specifications\.
 If you do not specify an `IncludeMap`, then Firewall Manager applies the policy to all accounts except for those specified by the `ExcludeMap`\.
-You can specify account IDs, OUs, or a combination:
-+ Specify account IDs by setting the key to `ACCOUNT`\.
-For example, the following is a valid map: `{“ACCOUNT” : [“accountID1”, “accountID2”]}`\.
+The following example is a valid map: `{“ACCOUNT” : [“accountID1”, “accountID2”]}`\.
-+ Specify OUs by setting the key to `ORG_UNIT`\.
-For example, the following is a valid map: `{“ORG_UNIT” : [“ouid111”, “ouid112”]}`\.
-+ Specify accounts and OUs together in a single map, separated with a comma\.
-For example, the following is a valid map: `{“ACCOUNT” : [“accountID1”, “accountID2”], “ORG_UNIT” : [“ouid111”, “ouid112”]}`\.
 *Required*: No
 *Type*: [IEMap](aws-properties-fms-policy-iemap.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)